Kenosha Public Library: First Kenosha Public Library

-Upon arriving in Kenosha in 1894, George W. Johnston, the recently appointed editor of the Kenosha Evening News, soon recognized local demand for a public library, and promoted the cause through the newspaper.
-He also canvassed local community leaders.
-With their support assured, on the evening of November 14, 1895, 40 prominent local residents assembled to initiate the process of establishing a public library board.
-At the meeting, a five-member organizing committee was nominated and elected, comprising Johnston and businessmen Colonel William W. Strong, James Cavanagh, George A. Yule, and John O'Donnell.
-On December 20, the committee formally incorporated the Kenosha Public Library.
-The constitution and bylaws included a provision that any county resident "of good repute," was eligible to join the library association upon agreeing to the terms of membership and payment of annual dues of $2.00; the fee was intended for purchasing books and covering other expenses.
+Upon arriving in Kenosha in 1894, George W. Johnston, the new editor of the Kenosha Evening News, soon recognized local demand for a public library, and promoted the cause through the newspaper.
+He also secured support from prominent residents.
+On November 14, 1895, 40 of them assembled and elected an organizing committee, comprising Johnston and businessmen Colonel William W. Strong, James Cavanagh, George A. Yule, and John O'Donnell.
+On December 20, 1895, the committee formally incorporated the Kenosha Public Library as a free public library.

-On January 6, 1896, the library board was established, electing its officers on January 10.
-On January 17, Johnston, the board secretary, recommended the library be situated in a room over the Redeker and English store, in a building owned by Zalmon Simmons at 171 Main Street.
-The suggestion was accepted and the room leased from Simmons.
-On January 27, Clara Parkinson Barnes (1854–1932), a sister-in-law of board member Cavanagh, was elected librarian by the board.
-The library was largely ready by March 2, when the Unitarian Church free library donated its collection of approximately 800 volumes, encouraged by wide community support and a donation of $1,000 to the new library from George Yule.
+On January 6, 1896, the library board was established.
+On a recommendation from Johnston, its secretary, the board leased library space in a room at 171 Main Street, owned by Zalmon Simmons.
+On January 27, the board elected Clara Parkinson Barnes (1854–1932), a sister-in-law of board member Cavanagh, as librarian.
+The library was largely ready by March 2, when the Unitarian Church free library donated its collection of approximately 800 volumes, encouraged by wide community support and a $1,000 donation to the new library from George Yule.

-The first Kenosha Public Library opened on March 14, 1896, with an initial collection of approximately 1,200 volumes, 400 of which were fiction.
+The first Kenosha Public Library opened on March 14, 1896, with a collection of approximately 1,200 volumes, 400 of which were fiction.
 All Kenosha County residents were eligible to borrow books, but were requested to not remove them from their shelves while browsing "unless absolutely necessary."
 At the end of the library's first year, its collection numbered over 2,500 volumes, with a circulation of 20,962.
 Despite its great popularity, the Kenosha Library, though a public institution, remained exclusively supported by private funds.
-In late 1898, with donations and association fees insufficient to sustain the library, the city council was approached to provide a one-mill tax appropriation to guarantee its existence.
+In late 1898, with donations and library association fees found insufficient to sustain operations, the board requested the city council to provide a one-mill tax appropriation.
 Instead, the council approved an annual $1,200 tax appropriation on December 5, 1898, the first time city tax revenues had been utilized to support a local library.